sarahciston/codingcare/posts/0critintro.md

 >"the lesson I think we need to learn from tactical media practitioners more broadly is that critique and critical reflection are at their most powerful when they do not adopt a spectatorial position on the (putatively neutral) outside, when they do not merely sketch a surface, but rather penetrate the core of the system itself, intensifying identification so as to produce structural change."
 (Raley R. "Dataveillance and Countervailance in @gitelmanRawDataOxymoron2013)

+#### NO to capital and YES to sharing

+TechNO is also open-access, open-source — in their refusal to capitulate to capitalist regimes of encapsulation, privatization, knowledge-hoarding and gatekeeping.

 #### Tech is Techne